Harbours and Ports

 Coastal flooding around the UK is a threat to economic and environmental assets.

-Storm surges (large-scale increase in sea level due to a storm) pose great threats to coastal regions and with future predicted rise in mean sea level leading to expected increase in the frequency of these extreme water levels, UK government agencies, harbour commissions, port authorities and commercial companies are becoming increasingly concerned by the impact of storm surge.
+Storm surges (large-scale increase in sea level due to a storm) pose significant threats to coastal regions and with future predicted rise in mean sea level leading to expected increase in the frequency of these extreme water levels, UK government agencies, harbour commissions, port authorities and commercial companies are becoming increasingly concerned by the impact of storm surge.

 Such organisations are now taking action, informed by innovative marine science and technologies, to protect coastal populations, coastal assets and coastal habitats, and mitigate future risks from storm surge.

-The NOC is able to provide the following.
+The NOC is able to provide the following: